 The real reason for the city’s name actually stems from the mid-17th century, when Louis XIV, otherwise known as Louis the Great (Louis le Grand) or the Sun King (Roi Soleil), was on the throne.
 After a prolonged period of war and domestic civil strife, the king was committed to restoring the public’s faith in law and order.

 On March 15, 1667, Louis XIV made Gabriel Nicolas de la Reynie the Lieutenant General of Police, entrusting him with the task of making Paris more safe.
 In addition to quadrupling the number of policemen in the city, one of the measures was to install more lighting.
 Lanterns were placed on almost every main street and residents were asked to light their windows with candles and oil lamps.
 The idea was to prevent lawbreakers from dodging the police or hiding in dark alleys, therefore reducing the crime rate.
-From here on, the city gained the nickname La Ville-Lumière (‘The City of Lights’).
+From here on, the city gained the nickname La Ville-Lumière (‘The City of Light’).

 At the time, Paris was one of the first European cities to adopt street lighting, but the nickname really gained the most traction during the Age of Enlightenment that followed.